datacamp-content-public/courses-intro-to-python-beta/chapter1.md

 # Some sample list for reference
 b = ["string", 4, 5.23, False]

-# [DIY] Create a list `a` which contains an integer, boolean and a string in this order
+# [DIY] Create a list `a` which contains an integer, boolean and a string in this exact order

-# Sanity check.
-Do not edit these lines
+# This evaluates your work up to this point.
+Please do not edit the following line
 sanity_check_list(a)

 # [DIY] Print the type of the 2nd element of `a`